Thank you for your interest in learning more about working EXTREME Arctic!!!

 and, finally, that a great workplace cannot be achieved if it is not built on a foundation of positive, trust-based coworker relationships --- an impossible task without the shared values of RESPECT and JOY.

-Many great coworkers have found their way to our camps—many coworkers return to camp for consecutive seasons, while others simply never leave, having found themselves at home in Alaska's Arctic.
-If you have read this far, and still believe that "working arctic" might be for you, we encourage you to learn more by reading the information provided in this web format.
+Many great coworkers have found their way to our Camps—many coworkers return to our Camps for consecutive seasons, while others simply never leave, having found themselves at home in Alaska's Arctic.
+If you have read this far, and still believe that "working arctic" might be right for you, we encourage you to learn more by reading the information provided in this web format.
 We look forward to the possibility you will choose to take the next step in the "working arctic" employment process by submitting an application.

 Two hundred sixty miles north of the nearest traffic light in Fairbanks—sixty miles north of the Arctic Circle—sixty miles south of the northernmost extent of the tree line—adjacent to the 8.2 million acre Gates of the Arctic National Park—surrounded by the remote wilderness and unpeopled distances that are Alaska's Brooks Mountain Range...
 READ MORE—

 In mid-may, eight-foot thick ice on the world's fifth largest river will grunt, groan and crack before breaking free and beginning the long journey downriver towards the Bering Sea.
 By mid-June, both commercial and subsistence fishers ply the Yukon's water as they work to set up seasonal fish camps in preparation for a season of netting the legendary Yukon River King Salmon as they pass by on their 2,000-mile long spawning run.
 READ MORE —